-Lawmakers "slipped" the repeal of county of origin labeling for meat into the December 2015 Omnibus Appropriations Bill.
+Lawmakers "slipped" the repeal of country of origin labeling for meat into the December 2015 Omnibus Appropriations Bill.

-On 28 December 2015 David “Avocado” Wolfe (a social media personality and alternative medicine product promoter) published the above-reproduced Facebook post, the text of which read:
+On 28 December 2015 David “Avocado” Wolfe (a social media personality and alternative medicine product promoter) published a Facebook post, the text of which read:

 COUNTRY OF ORIGIN LABELING HAS ENDED

 HOUSE: 300-121 (PASSED)